THE SHIPYARD

 the same non-transportable T-bomb used on the TKE.
 While the last thing the tournament needs is

-another Romulan ship, this one is sufficiently different to make it an
+another Romulan ship, this one is sufficiently

-interesting side note in unofficial tournament ship games.
-NOT SANCTIONED.
+different to make it an interesting side note in unofficial tournament ship

 Gorn

-Tournament Medium Cruiser (TCM): This ship, based on the Gorn Medium Cruiser, is
+Tournament Medium Cruiser (TCM): This ship, based on the Gorn

-intended as an alternative to the existing Gorn TCC.
-It features
+Medium Cruiser, is intended as an alternative to the existing Gorn TCC.
+It features twin FP Plasma-S launchers,

-(but not a larger phaser capacitor).
+more warp (but not more power), and more Phaser-3s (but not a larger phaser capacitor).
 NOT SANCTIONED.

-HYDRAN TOURNAMENT MOHAWK CRUISER (TMHK): An alternate Hydran ship that features an all
+HYDRAN TOURNAMENT MOHAWK CRUISER (TMHK): An alternate Hydran

-fusion-fighter armament has been brought up on occasion by tournament
+ship that features an all fusion-fighter armament has been brought up on

-armament is very vulnerable outside of range two, but if this ship can ever get
+The all fusion-fighter armament is very vulnerable outside of range two,

-to point blank range, no opponent will survive the encounter.
-NOT SANCTIONED.
+but if this ship can ever get to point blank range, no opponent will survive

 ANDROMEDAN INTERLOPER TORUNAMENT CRUISER (TIN):

-The Andromedan has proved to be the most difficult ship, by far, to balance for
+The Andromedan has proved to be the most difficult

-Ultimately, ADB chose to stick to a variation on the already-existing
+I designed this ship as an alternate proposal to ADB.
+Ultimately, ADB chose to stick to a variation

-design.
-The Interloper attempts
+on the already-existing design.
+The Interloper

-keep it competitive with other TCs.
-NOT
+reduced to keep it competitive with other TCs.

-FRAX TOURNAMENT SUB (STC): This ship is based on the Frax SCW.
-It retains all of the Frax submarine
+FRAX TOURNAMENT SUB (STC): This ship is based on the Frax

-capabilities, including a fully functional AFD and the ability to fire drones
+AFD and the ability to fire drones and axion

-and axion torpedoes while cloaked.
-It
+torpedoes while cloaked.
+It may not

-Drones (FD51.0).
-Also note that the
+(FD51.0).
+Also note that the rules for

-rules for Missile Racks specify that these are loaded with Type-IV drones
+Missile Racks specify that these are loaded with Type-IV drones (FD52.0).
+The STC has two points for improved drones,

-improved drones, but has no dogfight drones in its AFD.
+but has no dogfight drones in its AFD.

 Any ship facing the SCW in a tournament duel

-receives two t-bombs (no dummies) that may dropped via a shuttle bay or laid by
+receives two t-bombs (no dummies) that may dropped via

-transporter.
-This is to offset its
+This is to offset its unique ability to fight while cloaked and to

-any other type of battle (non-duels) involving tournament ships.
-NOT SANCTIONED.
+addition should not be used in any other type of battle (non-duels) involving

-CARNIVON TOURNAMENT HEAVY CRUISER (TCA): I designed this ship to bring the Carnivons,
+CARNIVON TOURNAMENT HEAVY CRUISER (TCA): I designed this ship to bring the Carnivons, an Early Years race, into the tournament.
+The ship uses a number of special rules,

-very well balanced against existing tournament ships.
+tournament ships.
 NOT SANCTIONED.

 FEDERATION SHIPS